How to Choose a Rocker Plate? (Buyer’s Guide)

 Luckily, rocker plates are often compatible with most indoor bike trainers on the market.
 Some of them are even compatible with bike simulators like Wahoo KICKR Bike.

-RPs mostly have enough holes that allow you to attach your bike trainer with (Velcro) straps or clamps.
+RPs mostly have enough holes to attach your bike trainer with (Velcro) straps or clamps.

 However, always double-check the compatibility with the manufacturer.